Choosing a Liposuction Method

 - It may take 3-6 months to see the full effect of the liposuction.

-This method employs the continuous use of water to assist in breaking down the fat.
-Water is inserted into the fat using a fan-shaped beam.
-This water loosens the fat tissue, which is then removed by a cannula.
+Also called WAL, this liposuction method entails inserting water into the fat tissue to assist in breaking it down.
+The water also loosens the fat tissue, which is then removed by a cannula.

-- This method needs less infiltration solution and so side effects are minimized.
+- This liposuction method requires less solution to be injected under the skin, so side effects are minimized.